DallanQ/tiny_towns/QA.md

 > About the Inn.
 Are you able to score for it a maximum of 4 times (in a diagonal)?

 Yes, only possible to score it a max of 4 times.
-The rulebook says it's worth 0 points if another inn is the same column or row.
+The rulebook says it's worth 0 points if another inn is in the same column or row.
 Also it wouldn't have to be diagonal.

 ----
 Page 7